Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

 \subsubsection{HIV Drug Resistance Data}

-In this section, we analyze the mutation dataset of amino acid sequences of Human Immunodeficiency Virus (HIV) type-1.
-The dataset is available from the HIV Drug Resistance Database published by Stanford University~\cite{hiv}.
-Details of the database and related datasets can be found in Ref.~\cite{Rhee2006}.
+In this section, we analyze the mutation of amino acid sequences of Human Immunodeficiency Virus (HIV) type-1.
+The dataset was obtained from the HIV Drug Resistance Database published by Stanford University~\cite{hiv}.
+Details of the database and related datasets can be found in Ref.~\cite{Rhee2003}.
 When an antiretroviral drug is dosed on a patient, the virus becomes resistant to the drug over time by mutating its genes.
 This mutation has been observed to be highly cooperative, with each residue of the amino acid sequence mutating not simply stochastically~\cite{Ohtaka2003}.
 Although the molecular mechanism of drug resistance has not yet been elucidated, it is expected that the relationship between the correlation pattern of mutations and drug resistance will provide clues to the molecular mechanism of drug resistance.
 We focused on viral resistance to protease inhibitors.
 The data for analysis consists of mutational information on residues of amino acid sequences from position 1 to 99 in protease of viruses isolated from plasma of HIV-1 infected patients, represented by P1 to P99, and in vitro susceptibility to various protease inhibitors such as Nelfinavir.
-The sample size of the dataset was $N=2395$.
 As a preprocessing, the residues of amino acid sequences were encoded to $1$ if any mutation, such as insertion, deletion, or substitution from the consensus wild-type amino acid sequence, is present, and encoded to $0$ if there is no mutation from the consensus sequence.
 In other words, information on the type of mutation was ignored.
-To reduce the computational complexity, 10 of the 99 residues were selected in descending order of mutation rate.
+To reduce the computational complexity, 10 out of the 99 residues were selected in descending order of mutation rate.
 We used only the data without missing values in the mutations and the drug susceptibility.
+After eliminating data with missing values, the sample size of the dataset was $N=2121$.

+We performed the proposed factor analysis on the mutation data of the amino acid sequences in HIV-1 protease.
+Model parameters were estimated by maximum likelihood estimation.
+The Bayesian information criterion (BIC) was used to determine the number of latent dimensions~\cite{BIC}.
+The number of latent dimensions selected was $4$.
+We also performed factor analysis in conjunction with the method of quantification for comparison, in which the number of latent dimensions was set to the same value as that of the proposed factor analysis and the norm constraint prescription was applied in a similar way.
+The numerical analysis demonstrated that our factor analysis can exactly reproduce the empirical mean of the data.
+Fig.~\ref{fig:correlation_matrix_hiv} shows the empirical correlation matrix and correlation reproduced by the model.
+We see that the model successfully reproduces the empirical correlation.